-Elective Learning Expectations: 1.1, 1.2, 1.3, 2.1, 2.2, 2.3, 3.1, 3.2, 3.3
+Elective Grades 10-12 0.5 credit Learning Expectations: 1.1, 1.2, 1.3, 2.1, 2.2, 2.3, 3.1, 3.2, 3.3 Heterogeneous Grouping

 Prerequisites: S.T.E.M.

 This is a canvass course in STEM technology.
 Students will gain experience in using current technology tools such as laser cut & CNC design, 3D printing, robotics, programming, and circuitry.
 Students will develop problem-solving skills and apply their knowledge of research and design to create solutions to various challenges.
 Themes of design process and ethical use of technology will permeate the course.